-Canine Socialisation Period: This is the second part of the vitally important periods and is related to how the puppies and dogs relate to other dogs.
+Canine Socialisation Period: This is the second part of these vitally important periods and is related to how the puppies and dogs relate to other dogs.
 The time frame for this is 0 to 16 weeks.
 People are often frightened to mix their dogs for fear of infections.
 Yet any puppy can mix with any other dog that has been vaccinated from week three of its life.

 Puppy classes are therefore vitally important to canine socialisation and should be booked before you even get the puppy home.
 See my (1) Puppy Classes.
 If you do not live in my area then my Puppy Class page explains what to look for in a good puppy socialisation class.

 Other Critical Periods: Though I have listed the human and canine socialisation periods that does not mean that there are no other important and vital periods.
-For instance, there's the first fear period, that starts at 5 weeks and peaks between 8 and 10.5 weeks.
+For instance, there’s the first fear period, which starts at 5 weeks and peaks between 8 and 10.5 weeks.

 Any fearful or frightening episode during this period will have a more profound effect than at any other time in your dog’s life.
 There are other fear periods and these are explained in my article (2) Critical Periods in a Pups Growth.